 If you find yourself with some additional time and looking for more things to do in Vienna in one day – then squeeze in some of these other recommendations:

 Schonbrunn Palace is one of the most popular palaces in Vienna.
-Keep in mind you could spend up to 5-hours here exploring the 1,441 rooms inside.
+Keep in mind you could spend up to 5 hours here exploring the 1,441 rooms inside.

 Vienna State Opera

 Vienna State Opera is one of the top leading opera houses in the world.
-During the season, they hold 350-performances.
+During the season, they hold 350 performances.

+Hope you enjoyed this one day in Vienna guide.
 Keep an open mind with this itinerary and pick and choose what flips your fancy.
 You can have all these cool places to visit by adding them to your Google maps trip planner.
 Have one fabulous trip to Vienna.

 Jetlagged Roamer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.